change-metrics/monocle/CONTRIBUTING.md

 #### HTTP gateway (nginx)

+The Monocle WebAPP and the API endpoints are served though NGINX.

-Adjust and copy this configuration to `/etc/nginx/conf.d/monocle.conf`
+Copy this configuration to `/etc/nginx/conf.d/monocle.conf`

 ```
 server {